haji5/STS-Report-Generator/readme.md

 2. **Run the Program**
    Simply double-click the downloaded `ReportGenerator.exe` to launch the application.
 No installation or setup is required.

 > ⚠️ On first launch, Windows Defender or your antivirus may warn about running an unknown app.
-Click "More info" > "Run anyway" if you're confident in the source.

 ## 3. Data File Requirements